rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [WitherHosting](https://witherhosting.com/) (Get Geyser as a plugin.
 If you have a dedicated IP, connect with port 19132.
 If not, use the same port as your Java server for the Bedrock port in your config and connect with that port.)

 ## Does not support Geyser
-* [Hicoria](https://hicoria.com/en/) (Only way to run Geyser is to buy VPS or "MC Ultimate" (thats VPS with easier way to run .jars) and run standalone version there.)
 * [MCPEhost](https://mcpehost.ru/)
 * [MyArena](https://www.myarena.ru/) (Does seem to be working, but the java version is too old in order for Geyser to run properly.)
 * [NFOservers](https://nfoservers.com/) (As an alternative, you can run Geyser standalone separately.
 There has been one confirmed setup of Geyser with this host.)